Cat Prescriptions and Medications

 TIPS ON GIVING YOUR CAT MEDICINE – PILLS, LIQUID & TRANSDERMAL GEL

-• Pill guns are designed to deliver the medication just behind the base of the tongue where they stimulate the swallowing reflex, making them more difficult to spit out.
+- Pill guns are designed to deliver the medication just behind the base of the tongue.
+They stimulate the swallowing reflex, making them more difficult to spit out.

 REFILLING YOUR CAT’S PRESCRIPTION

-It is recommended you fill your pet’s prescription at a veterinary hospital rather than a human pharmacy to minimize the chances of an error or delay.
+We recommend you fill your pet’s prescription at a veterinary hospital rather than a human pharmacy.
+This will minimize the chances of an error or delay.
 The Animal Clinic of Billings and Animal Surgery Clinic maintains a well-stocked pharmacy for our patients.
 Some drugs need to be compounded or flavored and then either picked up or mailed to you.

 Additionally, if your pet is on certain medications, they may need to have periodic blood tests to ensure the dosage is correct and the medication is not having any adverse effects on the body.